pivotal/docs-tap/getting-started/iterate-new-app-vscode.hbs.md

 ## <a id="you-will"></a>What you will do

 - Prepare your IDE to iterate on your application.
-- Apply your application to the cluster
+- Apply your application to the cluster.
 - Live update your application to view code changes updating live on the cluster.
 - Debug your application.
 - Monitor your running application on the Application Live View UI.
-- Delete your application from the cluster
+- Delete your application from the cluster.

 ## <a id="prepare-to-iterate"></a>Prepare your IDE to iterate on your application